 Many of the best public schools in the Dallas Fort Worth area are located in the northwest Dallas suburbs profiled on this website.
-My 2013 analysis of the DFW metroplex's top public high schools ranks twelve of the high schools located in these suburbs among the top 20 open enrollment public high schools.
-Click on this Best Dallas Fort Worth public high schools link for the complete rankings.
+This 2014 analysis of the DFW metroplex's top public high schools ranks fifteen of the high schools located in these suburbs among the top 20 open enrollment public high schools.

-Using the STAAR Student Achievement Index in 2013 as the key metric for comparing student performance at campus and district levels is a major departure from the previous emphasis on TEA accountability ratings.
-This change was necessary because the TEA reduced the number of ratings for public schools from four (Exemplary, Recognized, Academically Acceptable and Academically Unacceptable) to two (Met Standard and Improvement Required), and more importantly, made it considerably easier to earn the top rating.
-In 2013, nearly 94 percent of all public the schools in the DFW metroplex were awarded the top rating, while in 2011, the last year the previous performance system was used, less than 24 percent of these same schools received the top rating.
+Using the STAAR Student Achievement Index in 2014 as the key metric for comparing student performance at campus and district levels is a major departure from the previous emphasis on TEA accountability ratings.
+This change was necessary because the TEA reduced the number of ratings for public schools from four (Exemplary, Recognized, Academically Acceptable and Academically Unacceptable) to two (Met Standard and Needs Improvement), and more importantly, made it considerably easier to earn the top rating.
+In 2014, more than 92 percent of all public the schools in the DFW metroplex were awarded the top rating, while in 2011, the last year the previous performance system was used, less than 24 percent of these same schools received the top rating.

 Because of this change in TEA's accountability reporting approach, accountability ratings are no longer generally noted on this website.
-However, in case you are wondering, all school districts and all but one school, Timberline Elementary School in Grapevine, serving students in the northwest Dallas suburbs received Met Standard ratings for 2013.
+However, in case you are wondering, all school districts and all schools serving students in the northwest Dallas suburbs received Met Standard ratings for 2014.

 1 The Student Achievement Index is the percentage of total student assessments for all subjects tested that met or exceeded TEA achievement standards.
 A description of how the TEA evaluates district and campus performance is available by clicking on this TEA accountability guidelines link.